 He is author or coauthor of numerous publications on tobacco control, including secondhand smoke, e-cigarettes and heated tobacco products as well as cannabis policy.
 He has also contributed to research on how the sugar industry has worked to shape the scientific understanding of the effects of sugar consumption.

-Working with the UCSF Library, he took the lead in making over 90 million pages of previously secret tobacco industry documents available to the entire world via the internet through the UCSF Truth Tobacco Industry Documents Library.
-More recently, he has worked with the Library and other colleagues to expand collections on the food (sugar), chemical, fossil fuel and pharma industries.
+Working with the UCSF Library, he took the lead in making nearly 100 million pages of previously secret tobacco industry documents available to the entire world via the internet through the UCSF Truth Tobacco Industry Documents Library.
+More recently, he has worked with the Library and other colleagues to expand collections on the food (sugar), chemical, fossil fuel and opioid.
 This effort has help create a whole new area of scientific investigation based on tobacco industry documents.

 Dr. Glantz served as founding Director of the UCSF Center for Tobacco Control Research and Education for 20 years, until he stepped down from that position in 2020.
-He was also a member of the Helen Diller Familiy Comprehensive Cancer Center Tobacco Program, Cardiovascular Research Institute and Philip R. Lee Instiute for Heatlh Policy Studies.
+He was also a member of the Helen Diller Familiy Comprehensive Cancer Center Tobacco Program, Cardiovascular Research Institute and Philip R. Lee Institute for Heath Policy Studies.

-He served for 10 years as an Associate Editor of the Journal of the American College of Cardiology and is now an academic editor for PLOS One.
+He served for 10 years as an Associate Editor of the Journal of the American College of Cardiology and for 3 years as an academic editor for PLOS One.
 He was the longest serving member of the California State Scientific Review Panel on Toxic Air Contaminants, from 1986 through 2020.
 He was elected to the National Academy of Medicine (formerly Institute of Medicine) in 2005.